On the role of clustering in Personalized PageRank estimation: Analysis of FW-BW-MCMC and comparison to Bidirectional-PPR

 \section{Analysis of \texttt{FW-BW-MCMC} and comparison to \texttt{Bidirectional-PPR}}

-Here we formally state and prove the performance guarantees for \texttt{FW-BW-MCMC} that were stated informally at the end of Section \ref{secSinglePairDescription}.
+Here we state and prove the guarantees that were stated informally at the end of Section \ref{secSinglePairDescription}.
 We include the corresponding results for \texttt{Bidirectional-PPR} for comparison.
 We first present the accuracy guarantee, Theorem \ref{STATE_FWBWMCMC_ACC}.
-The basic idea is to bound relative error when $\pi_s(t) \geq \delta$ and to bound absolute error when $\pi_s(t) < \delta$.
+The idea is to bound relative error when $\pi_s(t) \geq \delta$ and to bound absolute error when $\pi_s(t) < \delta$.
 The authors of \cite{lofgren2016personalized} suggest choosing $\delta = O ( \frac{1}{n} )$.
 This choice dictates that we desire the relative bound when $t$'s PPR exceeds a uniform distribution over all nodes, which suggests that $t$ is ``significant'' to $s$ in this case.
-The proof applies the Chernoff bound to a variety of cases; this approach is similar to the proof in \cite{lofgren2016personalized}, but we must address cases that do not arise in that work.
+The proof applies the Chernoff bound to a variety of cases; this approach is similar \cite{lofgren2016personalized}, but we must address cases that do not arise in that work.

 \begin{theorem} Fix minimum PPR threshold $\delta$, relative error tolerance $\epsilon$, and failure probability $p_{\textrm{fail}}$.
 For \texttt{FW-BW-MCMC}, assume the following hold:

 For \texttt{Bidirectional-PPR}, assume the following hold: